Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: None (Upkeep 1 HP)
 Damage: x0 (Physical)
-Special: If this attack succeeds, you grab your target.
+Special: If this Attack succeeds, you grab your target.
 While you are grabbing a target, you cannot move.
-At the beginning of your turn, make a physical attack against your target; if this attack fails your target escapes your grasp.
+At the beginning of your turn, make a Physical Offense roll against your target; if this roll fails your target escapes your grasp.
 You may only grab one creature at a time unless otherwise specified.
 If you have been grabbed by someone, you cannot move.
 Description: An untrained attempt to hold on to your target.